microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/publishedresource-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Recupere as propriedades e os relacionamentos do [objeto publishedResource.](../resources/publishedresource.md)
+Recupere as propriedades e as relações do [objeto publishedResource.](../resources/publishedresource.md)

 ## <a name="permissions"></a>Permissões